North America 1870: Rupert's Land Act

-Treaty of Fort Laramie ends Red Cloud’s War and establishes Great Sioux Reservation
+The Treaty of Fort Laramie ended Red Cloud’s War and established the Great Sioux Reservation.

-United States territory of Wyoming formed from portions of Dakota, Idaho and Utah Territories
+The United States territory of Wyoming was formed from portions of the Dakota, Idaho and Utah Territories.

-The Pacific Railroad, the first transcontinental railroad in North America, opened for through traffic with driving of last spike at Promontory Summit, Utah
+The Pacific Railroad, the first transcontinental railroad in North America, opened for through traffic with driving of the last spike at Promontory Summit, Utah.

-Fenian raiders from United States defeated by Canadian local militia in Quebec
+Fenian raiders from United States were defeated by Canadian local militia in Quebec.

 In response to Métis’ concerns over self-government following the absorption of the British territory of Rupert’s Land into Canada, the Red River Colony became the Canadian province of Manitoba.